-Formed in 2008, the goal of the Timucuan Shorebird Partnership is to conserve shorebird and seabird populations from Duval and Nassau counties through collaborative efforts between government agencies, non-government organizations, and individuals.
+Formed in 2008, the goal of the Timucuan Shorebird Partnership is to conserve shorebird and seabird populations in Clay, Duval, and Nassau counties through collaborative efforts between government agencies, non-government organizations, and individuals.

 Our needs are seasonal based but the peak of activity occurs during the breeding season.
 Here are a few ways to get involved:

 - Attend partnership meetings in the spring and fall

 - Be a bird-friendly boater!
 Whether in a kayak or motorboat, enjoy the birds from at least 300 feet away and keep your dogs leashed and away from birds.